linkareti/rec-project/rec.am/readme.txt

     Where folder_name corresponds to the folder created in 1.
   4. Skin can now be used, by typing:
-      - mvn -Pskin.folder_name clean package
+      - mvn -Dskin=folder_name clean package

 === Target Environments ===

 The pom.xml is prepared to build this project for various target environments.
 Currently production and development environments are supported with development being the default one.
-To use any of the environments specify one of the follwing maven profiles during the build:
+To use any of the environments set the variable "targetenv" to any of  following values:

- * targetenv.dev
+ * dev
- * targetenv.prod
+ * prod

-NOTE: When specifying any profiles, a skin profile and a environment profile must both be provided.
-Failing to do so will either prevent the creation of the WAR file or create it containing bad configurations.
+For example, to configure the project for production:
+ - mvn -Dtargetenv=prod clean package